racket/racket/racket/src/README.txt

-   Supplying `--enable-scheme=DIR` is also supported, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built for the host system (but not necessarily installed).
+   Supplying `--enable-scheme=DIR` is also supported, where DIR is a path that has a "ChezScheme" directory where Chez Scheme is built for the build system (but not necessarily installed).

 The `--enable-racket=RACKET` and `--enable-scheme=SCHEME` flags are
 allowed for non-cross builds, too: